UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 More Color Options?

-The 2020/2021 UPPAbaby Cruz V2 comes in these 9 colors at time of writing:
+The 2020 UPPAbaby Cruz V2 comes in 9 colors:

 • Alice: Dusty Pink with silver frame and saddle leather